Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

 ### 🔍 Key Insights

 - **GammaGAM** and **TweedieRegressor** delivered superior model fit and stability compared to log-transformed GAMs.
-- **5-fold cross-validation** results indicate that **GammaGAM** slightly outperforms alternative models, while **TweedieRegressor** demonstrates the greatest robustness to overdispersion and variability.
+- **Cross-validation** and **test-set evaluation** confirm that **TweedieRegressor** achieved the lowest RMSE and MAE, showing the best predictive accuracy, while **GammaGAM** provided the most stable and interpretable fits.
-- Residual diagnostics reveal well-behaved error distributions and minimal bias across models.
+- **Residual diagnostics** reveal distinct behaviors across models:
+  → Log-GAMs show increasing dispersion at high CPUE;
+  → GammaGAM residuals are balanced and centered around zero;
+  → Tweedie residuals display the most uniform spread, indicating strong generalization.
-- Seasonal CPUE peaks (March–May) persist after standardization, supporting the interpretation that observed variability is driven by **biological factors (e.g., migration)** rather than changes in fishing effort.
+- Seasonal CPUE peaks (March–May) persist after standardization, confirming that observed variability reflects **biological processes (e.g., migration)** rather than fishing effort.
-- The CPUE time series exhibits a **recurrent ~8-year cycle** with peaks followed by declines, potentially linked to ecological or environmental drivers.
-Additional analysis with external data is recommended to explore this pattern further.
+- The CPUE time series exhibits a **recurrent ~8-year cycle**, likely influenced by broader **environmental or ecological drivers**—further validation with external indices is recommended.

 Together, these results underscore the value of flexible, distribution-aware modeling approaches for effective squid fishery standardization and monitoring.